Saturday, September 27, 2014

 v Why to visit Jagannath Puri - Main Attractions

 Jagannath Puri in Orissa is known for two main reasons.
 One, it is one of the four “Dhams” of Hindu religion.
-Second, It has lovely beaches facing bay of Bengal.
-Other attractions are at some distance from puri.
-These are Sun Temple of Konark, Chilka lake and holy city of Bhubaneswar.
-Below is the description of these places.
+Second, It has lovely beaches facing the Bay of Bengal.
+Other attractions are at some distance from Puri.
+These are the Sun Temple of Konark, Chilka Lake, and the holy city of Bhubaneswar.
+Below is a description of these places.

 Main Entrance of Sri Jagannath Temple, Puri, Orissa